-The Group is exposed to interest rate risk through the impact of rate changes on interest bearing bank borrowings and borrowing from a related company.
+The Group is exposed to interest rate risk through the impact of rate changes on interest bearing bank borrowings and borrowings from related companies.
 All the borrowings are on a floating rate basis.
 The risk is mainly concentrated on the fluctuation in interest rates arising from the Group's borrowings.